 All in all, I’d describe the Koogeek S1 Smart Health Scale as very useable, but I have reservations in recommending it given the poor explanations in the app – it’s hard for me to trust the complex measurements when it’s obvious the team couldn’t run a simple spell-check before rolling out the product.
 For what it’s worth, the S1 does a great job in its primary job of measuring weight quickly and accurately, and makes recording a cinch.
 Secondary measurements of fat mass, total body water, and skeletal muscle were also fairly simple.
 Unfortunately, I’m unclear on how the other measurements are taken, nor what they mean, nor what steps I can take to change them.
-On the plus side, the S1 is one of the cheaper scales on the market, and further, Koogeek is offering our American and British readers a 10% discount on Amazon (expires March 15).
+On the plus side, the S1 is one of the cheaper scales on the market.
 For that price, it makes for a pretty good offering if you just take the weight, BMI, fat mass, and total body water.

 Product page: Koogeek Smart Health Scale…